Academic Catalog

 COMM-379 Internship (4 Credits)

 Students apply their knowledge of communication theory and skills in a professional setting.
-The student may find the internship and seek the instructors approval or the instructor may set it up with existing partners.
+The student may find the internship and seek the instructor's approval or the instructor may set it up with existing partners.

 Prerequisite(s): 12 credits in communication and permission of instructor